szaimen/Nextcloud-NAS-Guide/docs/pivpn.md

 ### Preparation
 1. Install Pi-hole (else, you will not be able to use Pi-hole as DNS-server when connected over VPN) ([instructions](./pi-hole))
 1. Port-forward port 51820 UDP to your server ([instructions](./port-forwarding))
+1. Create a Backup by running
+    ```shell
+    sudo bash /var/scripts/daily-borg-backup.sh
+    ```
-1. Create a Backup by running `sudo bash /var/scripts/daily-borg-backup.sh` (better to be prepared, since we use the scripts provided by the PiVPN project and something could go wrong.
+    (better to be prepared, since we use the scripts provided by the PiVPN project and something could go wrong.
 You never now!)

 ### Installation
-1. Run `sudo bash /var/scripts/not-supported.sh` over CLI
+1. Run over CLI:
+    ```shell
+    sudo bash /var/scripts/not-supported.sh
+    ```
 1. Choose `PiVPN`
 1. Choose to install PiVPN
 1. **Selected** that you have created a Backup